stephanlachnit/editorconfig-ctest/README.md

 ## Features

 Currently implemeted:
-* Ignore file in a ingore file using regex syntax
+* Ignores files in an ingore file using regex syntax
-* Automatically ignores non-readables files
+* Automatically ignores non-readable files
 * Man page and cmdline interface

 Planned but not implemented yet:
 * Ignore files in .gitignores
-* Reverse ignores files
+* .gitignore like ignore files
-* Complete test suite with CI
 * Github App

 ## Installation

-editorconfig-ctest doesn't require any installation, just download the file and run it.
 Make sure to install the [editorconfig-python-core](https://github.com/editorconfig/editorconfig-core-py).
-However, if you wish to install it on your system, you can do so using [Meson](https://mesonbuild.com/):
+To install it on your system, you can do so using [Meson](https://mesonbuild.com/):
 ```sh
 meson builddir
 meson install -C builddir
 ```

+Note that it is also possible to use editorconfig-ctest by just running the file, an installation is not necessary.

 ## Usage

-See `editorconfig-ctest --help` or `man editorconfig-ctest` (if installed):
 ```
 SYNOPSIS
     editorconfig-ctest [-d DIR] [-f FILE] [--exit-zero] [--verbose]